 Color casts remains a common issue even though modern cameras are getting better at neutralizing it, and allow you to change the White Balance.
 It might not always be prominent but even a slight cast can be enough to distract the viewer from the image.
 Thus, making it less impressive.

-A slight color cast can look good in certain images (such as a warm orange glow on a sunset image) but it’s better to manually add this in post processing or deliberately creating it by using a warmer White Balance in the camera.
+There are certainly times where a slight color cast can look good.
+For example, a warm orange glow in a sunset photograph.
+However, it’s better to manually add this in post-processing or by deliberately using a warmer White Balance in the camera.

-Method #1: Levels Adjustment Layer
+Method #1: Remove color cast using a Levels Adjustment Layer

 - Open a Levels Adjustment Layer